Yaroslav-Melnychenko/JavaScript-Interview-Questions/README.md

 - Inheritance: allows classes to inherit properties and methods from other classes, promoting code reuse.
 - Polymorphism: used to create the functions with the same name and different execution
 - Encapsulation: hides internal details of an object and provides public interfaces for interaction

+## **SOLID**
+### Single Responsibility Principle (SRP):
+The class should do only one job.
+For example it it is User class ther should be logic related only for users.
+There should not be presend something else, for example logger data, erc.

+### Open-Closed Principle (OCP):
+Software entities (classes, modules, functions) should be open for extension but closed for modification.
+It means that you should be able to extend the behavior of a software entity without modifying its existing code.

+### Liskov Substitution Principle (LSP):
+The behavior of the base class should be preserved in its subclasses.
+In other words the extended class should not substitute the base class methods.

+### Interface Segregation Principle (ISP):
+Program entities should not depend on methods they do not use.

+### Dependency Inversion Principle (DIP):
+High-level modules should not depend on low-level modules; both should depend on abstractions.
+This principle promotes loose coupling between modules.
+It allows modules to be more independent, flexible, and easier to test and maintain.